ToniWonKanobi/theoveranalyzed.net/posts/2015/3/23/waiting-for-the-20.md

 @@ Description=When is it best to wait for the second generation of product?
 Won't there always be something better in the pipeline?
 @@ Tags=Apple, Apple Watch

-Craig Hockenberry of Iconfactory recently [wrote](http://furbo.org/2015/03/23/a-new-way-to-display/) on the [OLED](#update) display technology in the Apple Watch:
+Craig Hockenberry of Iconfactory recently [wrote](http://furbo.org/2015/03/23/a-new-way-to-display/) on the OLED[^fv] display technology in the Apple Watch:

 >From Apple’s point-of-view, one of the most important things about OLED is how it consumes power.
 A transistor on the display only uses energy when it’s producing light.
 Compare this with an LCD backlight which must be lit in order to see any pixel.